coneda/kor/docs/user.md

 * *Path to a custom css file*: This allows you to use your own user interface display settings, such as fonts and background colours.
 The full URL to a CSS file must be entered here.
 * *Label for the "new media" page*: This will change the naming of the third menu item on the left of the screen from the default "new media" to "new entities."
-* *Label for the button toggling the local login (leave empty to always show form)*: When logging on, this results in an overarching login, assuming the database has been configured accordingly.
+* *Label for the button toggling the local login (leave empty to always show form)*: This results in a SSO (single-sign-on) button being rendered on the login form.
+See the [operations guide](ops.md#external-authentication) for more details.
 * *Label for the entity name on the search page*: This determines how the entities are displayed for users in the list of search results.
 * *Primary relations* and *secondary relations* together form the caption for media when in gallery view (e.g. under "new entities").
 The entities linked via these relations are displayed under the medium.